mvmd-org/mvmd-site/docs/recipes/scene.md

 sidebar_position: 5
 ---

-# Scene Profile
+# Scene

-The Scene Profile extends the Environment Profile with specific properties for interactive scenes and staged environments.
+The Scene Recipe extends the Environment Recipe with specific properties for interactive scenes and staged environments.
 This profile combines spatial, interactive, and performance properties to define complex virtual scenes.

 ## Core Structure